FlatFilers/csvjson-app/docs/deploy.md

 If the bad deploy came through the release branch, fix forward on a new commit rather than force-pushing the branch.

+## Post-cutover SEO monitoring

+With Search Console's baseline in hand (step 0 above), measure after
+cutover:

+- **Week-2 checkpoint** — compare Search Console URL coverage and query rankings against the baseline export.
+No action threshold yet; this is the early-warning read.
+- **Week-4 checkpoint** — the decision point.
+Two things to check:

+  1. **Coverage:** legacy tool URLs (`/csv2json`, `/json2csv`, and the
+     rest of the 301 map) must show as **"Page is redirected"** in coverage — that is the healthy state.
+Any of them showing as errors (not-found, excluded, soft-404) is a cutover defect, not a ranking signal, and gets fixed before anything else.
+  2. **Query rankings** for the core-tool queries (`csv to json`, `json to csv`) versus the baseline.

+- **Trigger:** a sustained >20% drop on the core-tool queries at the week-4 checkpoint is the trigger to revisit.
+The recovery play is **dedicated landing pages for those intents** — not undoing the redirects.
+The redirects stay: undoing them would resurrect retired tool URLs pointing at pages that no longer exist, which trades a ranking dip for a genuinely broken site.
+- **Expected loss, not a trigger:** satellite-tool query traffic (`sql to json`, `data janitor`) is expected to drop, since the content those queries matched no longer exists.
+That is the already-locked product decision to consolidate on one converter; it is not a regression to react to.

 ## What does not change